 In conclusion, we could demonstrate that lazar predictions within the applicability domain of the training data have the same variability as the experimental training data.
-In such cases experimental investigations can be substituted with in silico predictions.
-Predictions with a lower similarity threshold can still give usable results, but the errors to be expected are higher and a manual inspection of prediction results is highly recommended.
+In such 383 cases experimental investigations can be substituted with in silico predictions.
+Predictions with a lower similarity threshold can still give usable results, but the errors to be expected 385 are higher and a manual inspection of prediction results is highly recommended.
+Anyway, our suggested workflow includes always the visual inspection of the chemical structures of 387 the neighbors selected by the model.
+Indeed it will strength the prediction confidence (if 388 the input structure looks very similar to the neighbors selected to build the model) or it can 389 drive to the conclusion to use read-across with the most similar compound of the database 390 (in case not enough similar compounds to build the model are present in the database).